 The two characters were upgraded to lead status with Jay and Silent Bob Strike Back, before Smith returned to his roots in Jersey Girl and Clerks II.
 With the Judd Apatow style changing the comedy landscape, Smith stuck his own thumb into the pie, mixing extreme raunchiness and sweet sincerity in Zack and Miri Make a Porno.

 The 2010s began with Cop Out, a failed stab at Hollywood big-budget action filmmaking, and an experience Smith now openly derides.
 Red State just edged by with enough critics for a Fresh rating, and would begin a 3-movie string operating in horror.
 Tusk has its defenders.
 Yoga Hosers definitely does not.
 For his latest, Jay and Silent Bob Reboot, Smith hit the streets, doing roadshow screenings with Q&As city by city.
 Not only did that bring together his fans in community, but also played up Smith’s strengths as a world-class raconteur, whose gift of gab has helped him create an empire of podcasts and review shows, overshadowing his directing career in recent years.
-His next movie is horror-comedy Killroy Was Here, scheduled for a 2020 Fall release.
-Before then, take a look back on all Kevin Smith movies ranked by Tomatometer!
+The long-awaited, deeply personal Clerks III released in September 2022.
+Now, take a look back on all Kevin Smith movies ranked by Tomatometer! —Alex Vo

 Critics Consensus: Fans can expect a good laugh as the cast from Smith's previous films reunite for Jay and Silent Bob's last bow.
 The loose plotting and crude language may be too much for others though.